Note from the publisher: as of 9/2020, our latest information about our engineering hiring process can be found here.

 Much has already been said about interviewing practices in the software industry.
-We’ve seen or heard it all: from the opaque-by-design to the downright strange (I was once abandoned in a conference room, alone with only a bag lunch and no idea what was happening next).
+We’ve seen or heard it all: from the opaque-by-design to the downright strange brain teasers on HackerRank.

 No one likes these types of interviews.
 The people conducting them don’t, and neither do the candidates.
 After all, interviewing for a job is stressful enough without a process designed to pressure, confuse, or intimidate.